Colorado Court Records

 How to Obtain Colorado Adoption Records

-To request a record, interested and eligible persons may download and complete the state’s Application to Access an Original Birth Certificate Prior to Adoption.
-Upon completing and notarizing the application, the form must be enclosed along with any indicated requirements and fees and sent to:
+To request a record, interested and eligible persons may download and complete the state's Application to Access an Original Birth Certificate Prior to Adoption.
+The application form includes instructions for completion and submission, providing step-by-step guidance on the necessary procedures.
+Upon completing and notarizing the application, the form must be enclosed along with any indicated requirements and fees, and sent to:

 Vital Records,